jina-ai/jina/docs/advanced/experimental/docker-compose.md

-This example shows how to build and deploy a Flow with Docker Compose with [`CLIPImageEncoder`](https://hub.jina.ai/executor/0hnlmu3q) as image encoder and [`PQLiteIndexer`](https://hub.jina.ai/executor/pn1qofsj) as indexer to perform fast nearest neighbour retrieval on the images embedding.
+This example shows how to build and deploy a Flow with Docker Compose with [`CLIPImageEncoder`](https://hub.jina.ai/executor/0hnlmu3q) as image encoder and [`PQLiteIndexer`](https://hub.jina.ai/executor/pn1qofsj) as indexer to perform fast nearest neighbor retrieval on the images embedding.

 ```python
 from jina import Flow